ISS-125: Introduction to Intelligence Studies

 ISS-480: National Security Issues of the 21st Century

-Students must complete an internship that involves intelligence/national security issues and that provides opportunities to practice the critical thinking and analytic skills that are the core of the ISS curriculum.
+ISS-490 gives students receive 3-semester hours for completing an approved intelligence or national security-related internship.
+Students admitted into the ISS minor must complete an internship that involves intelligence/national security issues and that provides opportunities to practice the critical thinking and analytic skills that are the core of the ISS curriculum.
 CISS faculty will work with students to identify internship opportunities that are appropriate for their academic circumstances.
 Students are encouraged to consider internships at IC agencies, as these frequently lead to full-time employment after graduation.
 A limited number of scholarships and stipends may be available for internships at select IC agencies.
+ISS-490 is an elective option for students in the GSS minor.

+ISS-499 is the capstone course to the ISS minor.
+The capstone project gives students in the ISS minor an opportunity to develop collaborative analytic skills by requiring them to work as members of an “intelligence team” that is tasked with producing an original analysis of a pressing national security challenge.
 Analysis in the IC increasingly is a collaborative endeavor between units within and across agencies, requiring analysts to overcome bureaucratic hurdles, maximize diverse organizational resources, and function as a team.
-This capstone project gives students an opportunity to develop collaborative analytic skills by requiring them to work as members of an “intelligence team” that is tasked with producing an original analysis of a pressing national security challenge.